artbrock/artbrock.com/_posts/2012-08-23-emerging-leader-labs-seed-project.md

 - gift economies
 - commonwealth
 ---
-<p>I'm way overdue for an update here.
+\nI'm way overdue for an update here.
 I have about 20 partially written posts that I've just never finished.
 I guess I just need to put them up however they stand. <br />
 <br />
 So Eric and I decided to translate all our abstract MetaCurrency theory into practical, engaging action and start <a href="http://www.EmergingLeaderLabs.org">Emerging Leader Labs</a>.<br />
 <br />